Skip to content

 What is the advantage of a rectangular oak dining table?

-A rectangular table utilizes space most efficiently: maximum seating capacity per running meter, clear head ends, and easy to combine with a matching dining bench.
+A rectangular table utilizes space most efficiently: maximum seating capacity per linear meter, clear head ends, and easy to combine with a matching dining bench.
 Oak adds warmth and durability.

 Which oak finish suits my interior?

-Light oak (natural or oiled) suits Scandinavian and Japandi interiors.
-Smoked oak suits industrial and darker styles.
-White-soaped oak suits rustic and coastal styles.
+Light oak (natural or oiled) suits Scandinavian and Japandi interiors. smoked oak suits industrial and darker styles.
+White-soaped oak suits country and coastal styles.

 How do I maintain an oak dining table?

-Oil the table 1-2 times a year with beeswax or oak wood oil.
+Oil the table 1-2 times a year with wood wax or oak wood oil.
 Wipe up liquids immediately.
 Use coasters for hot pans and placemats for daily use.

 Is solid oak or oak veneer better?

 Solid oak is heavier, more robust, and can be sanded if scratched.
 Oak veneer is lighter and cheaper but cannot be sanded.
-For intensive daily use, we recommend solid wood.
+For intensive daily use, we recommend solid oak.

 How long does an oak dining table last?

-With normal maintenance, a solid oak table lasts 30-50 years.
-Oak is one of the most durable wood types for furniture.
+With normal maintenance, a solid oak table will last 30-50 years.
+Oak is one of the most durable types of wood for furniture.

-Yes — via our 3D configurator you choose dimensions, leg shape, and finish.
-Custom delivery time: 6-8 weeks.
+Yes — through our 3D configurator, you choose dimensions, leg shape, and finish.
+Custom order delivery time: 6-8 weeks.